HimbeerserverDE/www/htdocs/password_generator.md

 It gets this data by reading 64 bytes from `/dev/random` and adding their ASCII codes together in a loop.
-In this step the number of possible combinations is reduced from `256^64` to just `256*64`.
+In this step the number of possible seeds is reduced from `256^64` to just `256*64`.

-It is trivial to use this knowledge to generate all possible passwords.
+It is trivial to use this knowledge to generate all possible seeds and the passwords generated from them.
 This only takes about a second even on my slow machine.
 The list can then be used in a dictionary attack.